Nigel Farage: Early life and education

-Nigel Paul Farage was born on 3 April 1964 in Farnborough, Kent, England, the son of Barbara (née Stevens) and Guy Justus Oscar Farage.
+Nigel Paul Farage was born on 3 April 1964 in Farnborough, Kent, England, the son of Barbara née Stevens and Guy Justus Oscar Farage.
 His father was a stockbroker who worked in the City of London.
-A 2012 BBC Radio 4 profile described Guy Farage as an alcoholic who left the family home when Nigel was five years old.
-His father gave up alcohol two years later, in 1971, and entered the antiques trade, having lost his Stock Exchange position; the next year, endorsed by friends, he returned to the trading floor at the new Stock Exchange Tower on Threadneedle Street.
+A 2012 BBC Radio 4 profile described Guy as an alcoholic who left the family home when Nigel was five years old.
+Guy gave up alcohol two years later, in 1971, and entered the antiques trade, having lost his Stock Exchange position; the next year, endorsed by friends, he returned to the trading floor at the new Stock Exchange Tower on Threadneedle Street.
+Farage said in 2026 that his mother remarried a local man a few years later and that he is on good terms with both parents.

-Farage's paternal grandfather, Harry Farage, was a private who fought during the First World War and was wounded during the Battle of Arras.
-It has been suggested that the Farage name comes from a distant Huguenot ancestor.
+Farage's paternal grandfather, Harry Farage, served as a private in the First World War and was wounded during the Battle of Arras.
+It has been suggested that the Farage name comes from a distant French Huguenot ancestor.
 Both parents of one of Farage's great-grandfathers were Germans who immigrated to London from the Frankfurt area shortly after 1861.

-Farage's first school was Greenhayes School for Boys in West Wickham and he subsequently spent a short period at a similar school in nearby Eden Park.
-From 1975 to 1982, Farage was educated at Dulwich College, a fee-paying private school in south London.
-In his autobiography Farage said his teacher, the England Test cricketer John Dewes, advised him to become an auctioneer.
-Farage was active in the Conservative Party from his school days, having seen a visit to his school by Keith Joseph.
-Some of his former schoolmates at Dulwich have alleged that he espoused racist and antisemitic views during his time there, as well as support for fascist and neo-fascist politicians and parties.
-Other former pupils who knew Farage said that they do not recall any of the behaviour described.
+Farage's first school was Greenhayes School for Boys in West Wickham, and he subsequently spent a short period at a similar school in nearby Eden Park.
+From 1975 to 1982 Farage was educated at Dulwich College, a fee-paying private school in south London.
+Politicians visited the school, including Keith Joseph, Edward Heath and Enoch Powell.
+Farage joined the Conservative Party in 1978 after Joseph's visit.

+In December 2025 twenty-five former pupils and one ex-teacher at Dulwich College signed an open letter published in The Guardian asking Farage to apologise for alleged racist and antisemitic behaviour during his time there.
+Other former pupils who knew Farage said that they do not recall the behaviour described.
+Reform UK responded to the open letter by describing it as "a naked attempt to discredit Reform and Nigel Farage", adding that "the left-wing media and deeply unpopular Labour Party are now using 50-year-old smears in a last act of desperation".
 Farage denied making any of the comments that were attributed to him.